Astralis17/Multiverse/Characters/Character Files/{Character File Template}.md

 - #UniLuck - Character is from [[UniLuck]]
 - #UniDust - Character is from [[UniDust]]
 - #UniTube - Character is from [[UniTube]]
-- #misc - Character is from and unnamed Universe
+- #Misc - Character is from and unnamed Universe
 - #FILENAME00 - Character is from [[FILENAME00]]
 - #Chaosic - Character is a Chaosic and/or related to [[THE PLAINE]]